 The simpleness of zipping all but the quinoa goes tremendously well, after which then your hands take over in free forming the cutlet-y rounds.
 It's those chickpeas that provide silken glue holding much of the body together.
 Grained breadcrumbs further in the bulk and bind, whipping up any excess moisture to create splendidly textured, firmed up forms.

 The greater- than- garden- variety- of -good then takes you on an insane firstbiteexperience.
 Reflecting on my own tastings, this is one of the best possibilities for quinoa ambitiousness I've truly experienced.
-Shallow fried to crunch makes this pseudocereal come another level, taking high fritterlike experience to an existing fine package.
+Shallow fried to crunch makes this pseudocereal come another level, taking high fritterlike experience to a very fine package.

 Young humans of this house were in full-blown awe of their new favorited snack, where every two bites elicited "yum!" and "wow!" from their cutlet brimming mouths.
 Did I fail to mention that these people weren't enlightened on the quinoa part, were even spared the typical good- for- you- so-eat (!) rendition?
 Coming from their childlike and fussy points of view, you know, healthful = torture (weren't we all there once?), had me seriously rethink the repercussions of hitting up recipe technicalities to their blank, but happy minds.
 Especially on watching them earnestly fill afterschool gullets, begging too for next day lunchstash, who was I to spoil a good thing?
 (Shhh!)